 Containment arrow rests fully trap an arrow on all sides.
 This ensures as straight a trajectory as possible because the arrow can't jump in any direction, presuming that the archer is able to maintain perfect form.
 If the archer moves the bow at all between the time that the arrow is released and leaves the rest, the arrow will be off target.

-There are even more variations of containment arrow rests than drop away rests.
+There are even more variations of full containment arrow rests than drop aways.
 Most use bristles or brushes of some kind to contain the arrow because these bristles can then move out of the way of the fletching without reducing its velocity by too much.

-Whisker Biscuit vs Drop Away Arrow Rest: Which Is Right For Me?
+Drop Away Or Fixed Position: Which Is Right For Me?

-Whisker Biscuits, on the other hand, provide good accuracy without much input on your part.
+Biscuit style rests, on the other hand, provide good accuracy without much input on your part.
 This makes them great for beginners who don't have a lot of practice as well as more experienced archers who want something simpler.
-The only problem is they decrease arrow speed more than drop away rests, so if you're main concern is arrow speed, whisker biscuits may not be for you.
+The only problem is they decrease arrow speed more than drop aways, so if you're main concern is arrow speed, whisker biscuits may not be for you.

 FAQs